voucherifyio/voucherify-java-sdk/__tests__/README.md

 5. Run `mvn -f ./__tests__ clean install` command for install dependencies
 6. Run `mvn -f ./__tests__ test` for start the test suit

-**Note that running tests will affect your Voucherify project data.
-Run tests only on development projects.**
+**!!!
+Note that running tests will affect your Voucherify project data.
+Run tests only on development projects. !!!**

 ## Contributing